FastLM/HSGM/README.md

 This project is licensed under the MIT License

-## Acknowledgments

-- We thank the developers of PyTorch, Transformers, and other open-source libraries
-- Special thanks to the research communities for the baseline models and datasets
-- This work was supported by [Funding Information]

-## Contact

-- **Dong Liu**: dong.liu.dl2367@yale.edu
-- **Yanxuan Yu**: yy3523@columbia.edu

-For questions and support, please open an issue on GitHub or contact the authors directly.

 ---

 **Note**: This implementation is based on the paper "HSGM: Hierarchical Segment-Graph Memory for Scalable Long-Text Semantics" by Dong Liu and Yanxuan Yu.